 Lovely lakes just beyond Amsterdam

-If you’re willing to venture a bit further from the city, you’ll be rewarded with many more wonderful lakes where you can recreate to your heart’s content.
-The next seven lakes are all reachable in under two hours by public transport, or just a quick zip away by car.
-And in true Dutch fashion, a few are still within cycling distance.
+If you’re willing to venture a bit further from the city, you’ll be rewarded with many more wonderful lakes where you can have fun and relax to your heart’s content.

 READ MORE | A guide to the rest of the Netherlands